ADdasuan/ADdasuan/README.md

-- 👀 I am interested in android application development
+- 👀 I am interested in android application development and backend
 - 🌱 I'm studying now
 <!---
 ADdasuan/ADdasuan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.